-BUT you can't just go giving Fido the ibuprofen you have in your cupboard!
-Certain human medications are very dangerous for dogs.
+BUT you can't just go giving Fido the ibuprofen you have in your cupboard Certain human medications are very dangerous for dogs.

 Find out what's safe, and what isn't, here...
-Pain Medications For Dogs.
+Pain Medications For Dogs

 Because veterinary care costs have risen so fast over the past decade, and are continuing to go up, it can be difficult and stressful to deal with a major illness or accident if it should happen.